morelrep/morel-theme-generator/_abouts/site-description.md

   - The `title` to your site's.
   - The `tagline` to your site's.
   - The `email` and/or social media accounts to your site's.
-  - The `description` to your site's.
   - The `jotform` link (create your free account at [Jotform](https://www.jotform.com/)).
-- Replace the logo, pattern and avatar files by substituting these files:
+- Replace the logo, pattern and avatar files by adding these files:
-  - `assets/img/img/theme/logo.png`
+  - `assets/img/theme/logo.png`
-  - `assets/img/img/theme/avatar.jpg`
+  - `assets/img/theme/avatar.jpg`
-  - `assets/img/img/theme/pattern.png`
+  - `assets/img/theme/pattern.png`
 - Open the `podcast.md` file and change the title and tagline of your podcast or blog.
 - The `_posts` folder has the MOREL posts.
 Delete the MOREL posts and create your own with [Jekyll nomenclature](https://jekyllrb.com/docs/posts/).
 If you don't want to add any podcast posts or episodes to your site, change in `_config.yml` the `podcast` value to `false`.